alexisduque/alexisduque.me/index.md

 Welcome to my webpage !

 I am director of research and lead the security activities at [Rtone](http://www.rtone.fr).

+I am also a Research Associate at the Univesity of Edinburgh in the [Mobile Intelligence Lab](https://mi.inf.ed.ac.uk/) lead by [Paul Patras](http://homepages.inf.ed.ac.uk/ppatras/).
+I'm involved in the development of [Net AI](https://netai.tech), a university spin-out that develops an AI software to drive efficient network slicing.

 I have a Master of Engineering degree in Telecommunications from INSA Lyon (2015) and a Ph.D. in Computer Science from the University of Lyon (2018) after a thesis in computer science on Visible Light Communications for the IoT.